 We Take Responsibility

 “Plastic waste reduction has always been a goal of ours,” said Wes Brewer, ProGrade Digital’s CEO.
 “Our current packaging is already eco-friendly, but today, with a growing emphasis on global warming as well as with a tremendous problem of plastic waste, I felt that it was time to take another look at how we can further minimize the way our business contributes to these environmental problems.”

 We celebrate this Earth Day by completely reimagining our packaging.
-All plastic bags are replaced with biodegradable shrinkwrap and plastic memory card jewel cases with environmentally friendly trays.
+All plastic memory card jewel cases will be replaced with environmentally friendly trays.
 These newly designed trays are made entirely of renewable materials, a unique blend of sugar cane fibers and wood pulp that will decompose in a landfill.

 Today’s milestone builds on the substantial progress we in ProGrade have made over the years in reducing the environmental impact of plastic waste.